devdcores/BookStoreApp-Distributed-Application/README.md

 ## Run this project in local machine

+Since all are Spring boot projects we can use maven to build jar and run those jars.

 >Using Docker

 Start Docker Engine in your machine.

 Run `mvn clean install` to build all the microservices jars.

 Run `sh oneTouchDockerImageBuilder.sh` script to package microservice jars into docker images.

 Run `docker-compose up` to start all the containers.

-Use the Postman Api collection in the Postman directory.
+Use the `Postman Api collection` in the Postman directory.
 To make request to various services.

 Services will be exposed in this ports